Eschill2u/Eschill2u.github.io/index.md

 <a href="docs/assets/highschool_senior_thesis_2018.pdf" download>Analysis of Deceased *Limulus polyphemus* to Find Causes of Mortality on Wallops Island</a>

 #### Biotechnology Research Internship Poster (2016)
+<a href="docs/assets/ibbr_2016.pdf" download>Expression and Purification of Human IL-7 to Study its Immunological Properties</a>